mylovemyon/TryHackMe/Rooms/John The Ripper.md

 Now, time for you to have a go!

-## Cracking Password Protected Zip Files
+## Task 9 Cracking Password Protected Zip Files
 ### Cracking a Password Protected Zip File
 Yes!
 You read that right.
 We can use John to crack the password on password protected Zip files.
 Again, we're going to be using a separate part of the john suite of tools to convert the zip file into a format that John will understand, but for all intents and purposes, we're going to be using the syntax that you're already pretty familiar with by now.